tjdodwell/probabilistic_peridynamics/docs/user/quickstart.rst

 The Model class
 ---------------
-The :class:`peridynamics.model.Model` class allows users to define a bond-based peridynamics model for composite materials with non-linear micromodulus functions, stiffness correction factors and boundary conditions.
+The :class:`peripy.model.Model` class allows users to define a bond-based peridynamics model for composite materials with non-linear micromodulus functions, stiffness correction factors and boundary conditions.
 The model is defined by parameters and a set of initial conditions (coordinates, connectivity and optionally bond_types and stiffness_corrections).
-For this an :class:`peridynamics.integrators.Integrator` is required, and optionally functions implementing the boundarys.
+For this an :class:`peripy.integrators.Integrator` is required, and optionally functions implementing the boundarys.

 The Integrator class
 --------------------

-The :class:`peridynamics.integrators.Integrator` is the explicit time integration method, see :mod:`peridynamics.integrators` for options.
+The :class:` peripy.integrators.Integrator` is the explicit time integration method, see :mod:` peripy.integrators` for options.
-Any integrator with the suffix 'CL' uses OpenCL kernels to calculate the bond force and displacement update, resulting in orders of magnitude faster simulation time when compared to using the cython implementation, :class:`peridynamics.integrators.Euler`.
+Any integrator with the suffix 'CL' uses OpenCL kernels to calculate the bond force and displacement update, resulting in orders of magnitude faster simulation time when compared to using the cython implementation, :class:` peripy.integrators.Euler`.
 OpenCL is 'heterogeneous' which means the 'CL' integrator classes will work on a CPU device as well as a GPU device.
 The preferable (faster) CL device will be chosen automatically.

     >>> from peridynamics import Model
-    >>> from peridynamics.integrators import EulerCL
+    >>> from  peripy.integrators import EulerCL
     >>>
     >>> def is_displacement_boundary(x):
     >>>     # Node does not live on a boundary